 What's the cheapest EE SIM-only deal?

-Can I get an unlimited data EE SIM?
+Can I get unlimited data on EE SIM-only?

-Sadly, no, you cannot get an EE SIM-only deal (or any EE mobile deal, for that matter) with unlimited data.
+Yes, You can’t get an EE SIM-only deal with unlimited data.

 Is an EE SIM deal cheaper than a phone contract?